Renuma1618/SHOE-STATIC-WEB-PAGE/README.md

 Added product information: title, price (with discount), sizes, and color options

-Styled UI elements like buttons, text, and color circles using CSS
+Styled UI elements like  text, and color circles using CSS

 Used a background image for better visual appearance